 As a country embarks on its demographic transition, the educational attainment of its population increases.
 Thus, together with the demographic transition, the world also experiences an economic transition, and global GDP per capita increases by more than tenfold between the middle of the 19th century and today.
 Inequality across countries in GDP per capita first increases sharply until the 1980s and then declines as more and more countries experience demographic and economic transformation, in line with the data.
-The model can broadly account for the changes in education levels across countries and their correlation with the fall in fertility.
+Faster transitions are associated with faster increases in educational attainment, and the model can broadly account for the changes in education levels across countries and their correlation with the fall in fertility.